luiscruz/course_sustainableSE/2026/p1_measuring_software/g3_LLM_efficiency.md

 Total CPU energy rises from 2,218 J at 0k context to 21,697 J at 20k — a 9.8× increase for a 20× larger input.
 The growth is clearly super-linear yet falls short of the theoretical quadratic bound, which is consistent with attention complexity applying only to the context portion of each run,thus **H2 is supported.**

 Perhaps the most counterintuitive finding is that average CPU power *decreases* with larger contexts — from 46.8 W at 0k to 33.9 W at 20k.
 This apparent paradox is resolved by the EDP metric, which grows from 107,929 J·s at 0k to over 13.8 million J·s at 20k.
 Since EDP = energy × time, the rising EDP alongside falling power indicates a dramatic increase in execution time: the processor runs at lower utilisation for much longer rather than operating at full capacity for a shorter period.
-This pattern is characteristic of a memory bottleneck, where the CPU is waiting for data rather than being compute-bound.
+This behavior is characteristic of a memory bottleneck, where the CPU is waiting for data rather than being compute-bound.

 ## CPU versus GPU Observations